Topographic-Robot/Project-STAR/README.md

 ### Architecture Diagram (Bus Manager)

-The `pstar_bus` component provides an I2C bus manager.
+The `pstar_bus` component provides an I2C and SPI bus manager.
 The diagram below illustrates its conceptual structure:

 ![ESP32 Bus Manager Block Diagram](./docs/diagrams/esp32_bus_manager_fbd.svg)

-_(Note: The diagram shows I2C, SPI, and UART, but the current implementation in `pstar_bus` only focuses on I2C management)._
+_(Note: The diagram shows I2C, SPI, and UART, but the current implementation in `pstar_bus` only focuses on I2C and SPI management)._

 ### Dependencies